 Nothing in the Mental Capacity Act 2005 permits a decision consenting to marriage or a civil partnership to be made on behalf of a person1.
 However the Court of Protection has the power to make declarations as to whether or not a person has the required capacity2.

-The test of capacity to marry is very closely related to the test of capacity to consent to sexual relations and the test for determining whether a person has capacity is whether the person has sufficient rudimentary knowledge of what the act comprises and of its sexual character to enable him to decide
+The test of capacity to marry is very closely related to the test of capacity to consent to sexual relations and the test for determining whether a person has capacity is whether the person has sufficient rudimentary knowledge of what the act comprises and of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL